How to Host Mother’s Day brunch complete with menu, flowers, and DIY decor to wow the mother or mothers in your life.

 My sister painted these!
 She’s working on an Etsy shop with prints and such so let me know if y’all want more information about her art.
 Details on my throw pillows are here.

 I have been known to bite off more than I can chew when menu planning.
 I like to have a wide variety of dishes and something usually gets cut along the way due to time, ingredient availability, or just my sanity.
 This time, I decided to keep it simple and settled on just five menu items.
-The fruit salad recipe can be found here and I’ll have the others up as soon as possible!
+I’ll do my best to have the others up as soon as possible!

 Apple Pecan Praline Biscuit Bake